TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/prepare-cloud/aws.md

 }
 ```

-## 3. Provision instance for Yugabyte Platform
+## 3. Provision instance for ZNbase Platform

-Create an instance to run the Yugabyte Platform server.
+Create an instance to run the ZNbase Platform server.
 In order to do so, go to `EC2` -> `Instances` and click on `Launch Instance`.
 Fill in the following values.

 - Change the boot disk image to `Ubuntu 16.04` and continue to the next step.
 ![Pick OS Image](/images/ee/aws-setup/yugaware-create-instance-os.png)